For the value of Qantas points, see What are Qantas points worth?

 Other points redemptions

-If you don’t have any desire to fly then you may want to redeem your Velocity points on something else.
-To keep things simple, the graph above just lists gift cards, products and hotels but there are a number of other ways that you can spend your Velocity points:
+If you don’t have any desire to fly then you may want to spend your Velocity points on something else.
+Other ways that you can redeem your Velocity points include:

 - Myer – 0.5 cents

-For example, 100,000 Flybuys points could buy you $500 worth of groceries at Coles but if you converted them to Velocity points and then redeemed them on the Rewards Store (0.5 cents per point) you’d only end up with a product or gift card worth about $250.
+For example, 110,000 Flybuys points could buy you $550 worth of groceries at Coles but if you converted them to Velocity points and then redeemed them on the Rewards Store (0.4 cents per point) then you would only end up with a product or gift card worth about $250.

 In that case, you would be better off keeping your points in the Flybuys system where you can get double the value.
 The results are often similar for other rewards programmes that allow you to transfer to Velocity.